Central Range montane rain forests: Geography

 The ecoregion includes the montane rain forests of the Central Range, or Central Cordillera, between 1000 and 3000 metres elevation.
 The Central Range extends east and west across New Guinea, with the western portion of the range in Indonesia and the eastern portion in Papua New Guinea.
-The Central Range includes the Snow Mountains in Indonesia's Papua Province, the Star Mountains which span the Indonesia–Papua New Guinea border, and the Central and Eastern Highlands of Papua New Guinea.
+The Central Range includes the Weyland Mountains at its western end, the Snow Mountains in Indonesia's Papua Province, the Star Mountains which span the Indonesia–Papua New Guinea border, and the Central and Eastern Highlands of Papua New Guinea.

+The Bird's Neck Isthmus is at the western end of the Central Range.
+The isthmus' relatively low elevation (160 metres) separates the montane flora and fauna of the Central Range from those of the highlands on the Bird's Head and Bomberai peninsulas to the west.

-Below 1000 metres, the montane forests transition to separate lowland forest ecoregions.
-The tree line is at approximately 3000 metres elevation, above which are the high-elevation Central Range sub-alpine grasslands.
+Below 1000 metres, the montane forests transition to separate lowland forest ecoregions to the north, south, and west of the Central Range.
+The tree line is above 3000 metres elevation, above which are the high-elevation Central Range sub-alpine grasslands.

+Climate

+The climate of the highlands is humid and tropical.
+Rainfall exceeds 2500 mm annually in most of the highlands, and can exceed 7000 mm annually in the wettest areas.
+Temperatures average 18º C in the highlands, generally decreasing with elevation.
+Frosts are rare below 2800 meters elevation.

+The region of heaviest rainfall is called the midaltitude fringe high rainfall zone, which extends along the south slope of the middle Central Range.
+It is characterized by continuously heavy rainfall, with more than 50 mm every week.
+The upper Ok Tedi watershed, on the south slope of the highlands near the boundary between Papua New Guinea and Indonesia, is the wettest part of the highlands, with over 7000 mm of rainfall annually.

 Flora

 There are three broad vegetation zones in the Central Range – lower montane forest, upper montane forest, and high mountain forest.

 Lower montane forest extends from the lowland forest transition at approximately 1000 metres, up to 2,500 metres.
 Lower montane forest zone is characterized by trees in the beech family (Fagaceae) including Castanopsis acuminatissima and species of Lithocarpus, elaeocarps (Elaeocarpaceae), and laurels (Lauraceae).
-The conifer Araucaria can form thick stands in some lower areas.
+The conifers Araucaria cunninghamii var. papuana and Araucaria hunsteinii can form thick stands in some lower areas.

 Upper montane forest occurs above 1500 m and is characterized by various evergreen species of southern beech (Nothofagus), either in mixed stands with trees of other species or in pure stands, particularly on ridge crests and upper slopes.
 Mosses and other epiphytes cover the trees.
 The Central Range has the greatest diversity of species from Nothfagus subgenus Brassospora.